aashkashah/AlgoMonster/AlgoMonster/Tree/readme.md

 		Pre / In / Post / Level?

 		This is what interviewers actually care about.

+🧠 The real “secret”: Hard trees = Pattern + Return Contract

+	When you’re stuck, ask:

+		What should my function return to the parent? (one number? tuple? node? bool+height?)

+		Is there a separate global answer I must update?

+		Do I need to pass state down? (path/backpack)

+		If you answer those 3, “hard” becomes routine.

 📁 Folder 1: DFS Traversal (Visit Every Node) [Tier 2]

 	Goal of this folder

 		Get comfortable walking the tree and knowing when to do work.

 	Questions